jukrb0x/pypline/README.md

 # Pypline 🐍 📦

-Python Script As Pipeline.
+Create your custom Pipeline in Python script.

 A **Pipeline** consists of the different jobs and executes them in the order.
-A **Job** is an action node in the pipeline, jobs share pipeline variables called **Atomics** which can be modified by jobs.
+A **Job** is an action node (python function) in the pipeline, jobs share pipeline variables called **Atomics** which can be modified by jobs.

 ## How to use